Mo-Ibra/jeremiah-portfolio/README.md

 ## V3:

 - All sections are now equal in height with no extra spacing between them.

 - The first three sections have been styled with a dark theme.
 (If approved, the rest will follow the same style).

 - Video is set to autoplay on desktop.
 (Note: Autoplay does not work on mobile due to browser restrictions).

 - Removed the default mute tag and implemented a custom mute/unmute button from scratch.

 - Wistia logo issue:
   - The free plan forces a non-removable logo.
   - As a workaround, the video has been slightly scaled to hide the logo without affecting quality.

 - Removed animations from the **Process** and **FAQ** sections.

-- Make website dark.
+- Make a whole website dark.

-- Navbar improvements for smoother interaction.
+- Navbar improvements for mobile screen.

+- Make the headers text equal each other.

 ## In Progress
 - Add Google sheets API instead of Motion DB